mosharaf/eecs489/Assignments/Assignment-2/README.md

 *Also note: we are using our own implementation of DNS on top of TCP, not UDP, meaning `dns-port` **isn't necessarily** 53 (default DNS UDP port).
 See part 2 for details*.

 ### miProxy Logging
 `miProxy` must create a log of its activity in a very particular format.
-If the log specified by the user shares the same name and path, `miProxy` overwrites the log. *After each request*, it should append the following line to the log:
+If the log specified by the user shares the same name and path, `miProxy` overwrites the log. *After each chunk-file response from the web server*, it should append the following line to the log:

 `<browser-ip> <chunkname> <server-ip> <duration> <tput> <avg-tput> <bitrate>`